Virtual Meeting Etiquette: 17 Rules for Professionalism in 2025

 Virtual meetings are becoming more and more common due to the events of the pandemic.
 Although it’s a drastic change for many company operations, it’s brought about benefits for businesses all over the world.
 It’s a wonderful tool for professional communication and remote collaboration and should be treated as such.

 No matter how easy it is to slip into bad habits while working from home, virtual meetings are still a part of the office.
-Keep in mind that virtual business etiquette is extremely important for your professional life, so brush up by thoroughly reading our guide, stick to the group norms, and avoid embarrassing misunderstandings and mistakes in your next virtual work meeting!
+Keep in mind that virtual business etiquette and code of conduct are extremely important for your professional life, so brush up by thoroughly reading our guide, stick to the group norms, and avoid embarrassing misunderstandings and mistakes in your next virtual work meeting!

 If you are managing a team of 5 or more and looking to boost efficiency, Everhour is the perfect tool to keep your team on track.
 With seamless time tracking, you can easily estimate task durations, set clear budgets, and generate detailed reports inside Asana, Trello, Jira, or any other pm tool.